-- ∞Two of the lodges offer unbeatable views out over the endless, game rich plains of Namibia
+- Two of the lodges offer unbeatable views over the endless, game-rich plains of Namibia

-- ∞Well-located to enjoy game viewing in both private Ongava and national Etosha parks
+- Well-located to enjoy game viewing in the private Ongava and public Etosha National Park

-- ∞Day and night game drives in open 4x4 safari vehicles with each guest ensured an outside seat
+- Day and night game drives in open 4x4 safari vehicles with each guest ensured of an outside seat

-- ∞Guided bush walks (seasonal and if a qualified walking guide available)
+- Guided bush walks (seasonal and if a qualified walking guide is available)

-- ∞Tracking white rhino on foot (minimum age 16) if qualified walking guide available
+- Tracking white rhino on foot (minimum age 16) if qualified walking guide is available

-There are three different private camps at Ongava Game Reserve, all offering a unique and exclusive safari experience.
-You can choose the style that suits you best:
+There are three different private camps at Ongava Game Reserve near Etosha National Park, each offering a unique and exclusive safari experience.
+Choose the style that suits you best:

 1. Little Ongava

-Perched high on a rocky outcrop, with incredible views out over the surrounding African savannah, Little Ongava has only three sumptuous units, offering one of the most luxurious and exclusive safari stays in Namibia.
-Each secluded unit has its own private deck and plunge pool, a sala or sitting area, a sumptuous en-suite bathroom with both indoor and open-air outdoor shower – all of which offer spectacular views from almost every possible angle.
+Perched high on a rocky outcrop, with incredible views over the surrounding African savanna, Little Ongava has only three sumptuous units, offering one of the most luxurious and exclusive safari stays in Namibia.
+Each secluded unit has its own private deck and plunge pool, a sala or sitting area and a luxury en-suite bathroom with both indoor and open-air outdoor shower – all of which offer spectacular views from every angle.

 Sumptuous Main Area

-Once again, the common guest areas of deck, lounge and dining areas give you unbeatable views to the plains below and overlook the active waterhole, often teeming with wildlife.
-It’s a unique, magnificent setting where you may be forgiven if you forget, just for a moment, that you’re not one of the only people that inhabit this earth.
+Once again, the common deck, lounge and dining areas offer unbeatable views onto the plains below as well as overlooking the active waterhole which is often teeming with wildlife.
+It’s a unique, magnificent setting where you may be forgiven if you forget, just for a moment, that you’re not the only one enjoying this destination.